Rajesh Talwar: Career

-Rajesh Talwar is both a practitioner and teacher of law.
+Talwar is both a practitioner and teacher of law.
 He taught LL.B students at both Delhi University and Jamia Millia Islamia over a period of six years.
 Thereafter, he began working for the United Nations in various capacities including as the Executive Officer of the UN Human Rights Advisory Panel in Kosovo, as the Legal Adviser to the Police Commissioner in East Timor and as the Deputy Legal Adviser to the United Nations Assistance Mission in Afghanistan.
 His work with the U.N. took him across the world including Somalia, Liberia, Kosovo and Afghanistan.

-Rajesh Talwar's career in writing includes Courting Injustice: The Nirbhaya Case and Its Aftermath, How to Choose a Lawyer – and Win Your Case. and Making Your Own Will.
+Talwar's career in writing includes Courting Injustice: The Nirbhaya Case and Its Aftermath, How to Choose a Lawyer – and Win Your Case. and Making Your Own Will.
 His most recent non-fiction work, The Mahatma's Manifesto: A Critique of Hind Swaraj, offers a critical analysis of Mahatma Gandhi's philosophical and political ideas as articulated in his seminal 1909 treatise, Hind Swaraj.